The company has been steadily working to make its smartwatch operating system smarter, better at fitness and more compatible with iPhones.

 Wear OS is called Wear OS because Android Wear was a little confusing.
 The name made iPhone users feel like Android Wear smartwatches weren't for them, when the opposite was true.

-The big question for the Pixel Watch is whether it'll also be compatible with iPhones, or whether it'll come with a range of features that just work better with Android phones.
+The big question for the Pixel Watch is whether it'll also be fully compatible with iPhones, like the rest of the Wear OS clan, or whether it'll come with a range of features that just work better with Android phones.

 Three Pixel Watches?